Have a Question?

 How many furnaces do you have?

 We currently have 8 furnaces.
 Since we pour multiple alloys daily, we segregate our metal to avoid cross contamination.
 Each furnace is dedicated to a specific alloy.
 Metal certifications are provided upon request.
+Read more about why your aluminum foundry should always have multiple furnaces.

 What is your casting weight range?